 The U.S. Government and Military have prioritized the need for medical countermeasures for accidental or intentional radiological events.
 BIO 300 has received extensive funding from the Department of Defense and the Biomedical Research and Development Authority (BARDA).
 Learn more.

-Interestingly, there is also significant interest in BIO 300 from NASA to protect astronauts from space radiation events during space flight.
-Humanetics recently received a grant from the National Space Biomedical Research Institute to test BIO 300 against space-like radiation.
-Read more here.
+There is also significant interest in BIO 300 from NASA to protect astronauts from space radiation events during space flight.
+Humanetics has received grant funding from the National Space Biomedical Research Institute and direct from NASA to test the protective effects of BIO 300 against radiation encountered in deep space.